Lido Key, Sarasota FL -- At a Glance

 How far is Lido Key from downtown Sarasota?

 Lido Key is approximately 3 miles from downtown Sarasota, connected by the John Ringling Causeway.
-The drive takes approximately 10–15 minutes in normal traffic.
-The causeway also provides a scenic alternative for cyclists and pedestrians, making Lido Key one of the most accessible of Sarasota's barrier islands from the mainland.
+The drive takes approximately 10-15 minutes in normal traffic.
+The causeway also provides a scenic route for cyclists and pedestrians, making Lido Key one of the most accessible of Sarasota's barrier islands from the mainland.

 Is Lido Key better than Siesta Key?